RestDocArchive/specification/specification.md

   },
 ~~~~~

-The _methods_ object has HTTP verbs as field names and an object as content.
+The _methods_ object has HTTP verbs as field names and an object as content:

 - description: the method description
 - statusCodes: the status code object